 If you can, get a cast iron grill pan with raised ridges like the one pictured here.
 It will get seasoned with use as time goes on, and will develop better grilling flavor.
 The ridges will help drain the fat away from what’s grilling as well.
 Read its specific care instructions and don’t use soap to clean it.
 Most cast iron grills have the added option of being able to go into the oven for a nice finish, or to broil there directly.

 Another option is the contact grill, which folds on top of itself and grills the item from both sides.
 I like the simple grill pan because you have a little more flexibility, and it takes up way less space, which again, is part of the reason you’re grilling indoors!
-If you have a non-stick grilling surface, take extra care not to scratch its surface with metal utensils (the cast iron grill won’t care, which is another point in its favor).
+If you have a non-stick grilling surface, take extra care not to scratch its surface with metal utensils (the cast iron grill won’t care, which is another point in its favor).3.
+Heat it up

 One of the biggest lessons I’ve learned while cooking is get proper heat before adding your ingredients to cook, and don’t mess with things much once you do.
 Those lovely grill marks appear if and when they’re given time to develop, and excessive turning will keep them from marking your well-grilled food.

 I also wipe a little oil (olive oil for me, but use what you have) to rub down the grill before I put anything on it.
 There are two schools of thought about whether to oil the meat or oil the grill, and some will debate which technique is better.
-I usually opt for both, depending on what I’m grilling.
+I usually opt for both, depending on what I’m grilling.4.
+Weighty options

 Just like on an outside grill, you may want to apply some weight to what you’re grilling so it is touching the grill evenly and in more contact points (which will also help the food grill faster).
 The trick is to make sure you have something that won't warp, melt, or otherwise get damaged by the heat.

 A rudimentary weight can be a smooth rock you wash and then wrap in aluminum foil so no part of it actually touches your food (change the aluminum foil each time).
-There are also weights made specifically for grilling.
+There are also weights made specifically for grilling.5.
+Mix it up

 While I’m only showing meat in these pictures, I often grill vegetables on my indoor grill, too!
 I grilled zucchini for an at-home aperitivo, and eggplant slices, too.
 I also think skewers and kabobs are a lot of fun indoors and I like to pair a simple shrimp or beef skewer with a leafy salad and a detox salad like the one pictured to keep things light.